opentelekomcloud-infra/zuul/doc/source/drivers/timer.rst

       trigger to the next).

    .. warning::
-       Be aware the day-of-week value differs from from cron.
+       Be aware the day-of-week value differs from cron.
        The first weekday is Monday (0), and the last is Sunday (6).